Yayaka/Amorphos/specification/message.md

 #### Properties

 - MUST **sender** object
-  An object MUST, MAY, or SHOULD have following properties.
+  An object which has following properties

   - MUST **host** string
     A sender host